Master your career with a legal education.

 Choose Your Online Law Certificate Program

-Pitt Law’s newest online offering, the Corporate Compliance Certificate program, teaches students to design, implement, and maintain corporate compliance programs to meet the growing demand for compliance roles.
+The Corporate Compliance Certificate program teaches students to design, implement, and maintain corporate compliance programs to meet the growing demand for compliance roles.

 Pitt Law’s Health Care Compliance (HCC) Certificate program is for working professionals including health care workers, attorneys and career changers.
 This program will support you as you take on more strategic compliance roles.